 If you receive a Summons and do not pay the full amount, including Court costs before the Court hearing, the Council will apply for a Liability Order to be issued, which gives the Council further powers to recover the debt outstanding.
 If you cannot pay in full you must contact us as we may still be able to make a payment arrangement with you.
 If we can reach an agreement the matter will still go to Court, but no action will be taken on the Liability Order issued whilst you pay as arranged.
 (The costs incurred will remain payable, but these will be included in the arrangement).

-No, the Court is only concerned with establishing that the correct process of advising you of your liability has been followed and that you have not paid.
+The Court is only concerned with establishing that the correct process of advising you of your liability has been followed and that you have not paid.
 Associated matters such as your financial position or an unresolved dispute with the Valuation Officer have no bearing upon the proceedings.
 It is, therefore, important that you discuss any point of concern with us before the Court Hearing.

 What happens if the Court grants a Liability Order?